notwld/hibernate-testing/README.md

-# hibernate-testing
+# Hibernate-Testing
-A simple Jakarta app built with Hibernate as an ORM.
+A simple Jakarta EE app built with Hibernate as an ORM.

 # Getting Started